YunlongJiao/pathwaypred/results/notebook.md

 ## TODO

-- plot FS results in 160502/3_results.Rmd
-- results from new runs on crom01 cluster
+- results from new runs of 160310 folder on crom01 cluster
 - feature selection with pathways and add selected other-genes in there to enhance prediction

 ## Future work